fifth-postulate/specifikation/README.md

 > refers to a set of documented requirements to be satisfied by a material, design, product, or service.
 A specification is often a type of technical standard.

-## Usage
+## Design
 A `Specification<Subject, Violation>` is an interface and implementors should implement the `isMetBy` method

 ```kotlin
     fun isMetBy(subject: Subject): Report<Violation>
 ```

-an elment of type `Subject` is the subject under test and `Report<Violation>` serves as a report about if the subject under test successfully adheres to the specfication.
+an element of type `Subject` is the subject under test and `Report<Violation>` serves as a report about if the subject under test successfully adheres to the specification.

 `Report<Violation>` is a [sealed class][kotlin:sealed-class] having two subclasses: `Success` and `Failure`.
-The `Failure` constructor accepts a list of `Violation`s that can inform the client what why the subject under test does not adhere to the specification.
+The `Failure` constructor accepts a list of `Violation`s that can inform the client why the subject under test does not adhere to the specification.

+## Usage
 We would like to use the `specifikation` library to validate objects as follows.
 Let's say we have created a `Specification<Person, String>` and a candidate `Person` object.

 ```kotlin